 Clients call her Angel of the Outlaws.
 Ruby Dark is a brash, tough, fifty-year-old red-haired Lamborghini-driving woman who runs a successful bail bond business in Denver.
-BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business after the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.
+BROKEN BONDS is the "genesis" short story of how Ruby came to run her own bail bond business following the murder of her husband, and how she met the future man in her life, Detective Morgan Reed.

 Detective Morgan Reed looked at the body sprawled face down in the gloomy parking lot, fresh blood puddled near the victim’s head.
 Male.
 Like Reed, well over six feet.
 But older, with gray hair.
 And wealthier.
 Definitely wealthier.
 Dressed in a gray suit that would have cost the detective a month’s salary.

 “What do we got so far?” he asked the three uniformed patrolmen standing between the victim and the lone car in the lot, a brand-new 1986 Lincoln Mark VII.

 “Three shots,” said the shortest of the officers, stepping forward.
 He nodded toward the tallest of the uniforms.
 “We heard three shots.
 We was right over at the plaza, takin’ a smoke.
 Ran right over.”
 He glanced at the body.
 “At least one shot in the back and one to the back of the head.
 Not sure about the third one.
 Close range, that’s for sure.”